awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver.md

 1. Check Device Manager to verify that the GPU is working correctly\.

-1. To achieve the best performance from your GPU, complete the optimization steps in [Optimizing GPU settings](optimize_gpu.md)\.
+1. To achieve the best performance from your GPU, complete the optimization steps in [Optimize GPU settings](optimize_gpu.md)\.

 ### Option 3: GRID drivers \(G3 and G4dn instances\)<a name="nvidia-GRID-driver"></a>

 These downloads are available to AWS customers only\.
 By downloading, you agree to use the downloaded software only to develop AMIs for use with the NVIDIA Tesla T4 or NVIDIA Tesla M60 hardware\.
 Upon installation of the software, you are bound by the terms of the [NVIDIA GRID Cloud End User License Agreement](https://aws-nvidia-license-agreement.s3.amazonaws.com/NvidiaGridAWSUserLicenseAgreement.DOCX)\.

 **Prerequisites**
++ If you launch your Windows instance using a custom Windows AMI, the AMI must be a standardized image created [using Sysprep](Creating_EBSbacked_WinAMI.md#ami-create-standard) to ensure that the GRID driver works\.
 + Configure default credentials for the AWS Tools for Windows PowerShell on your Windows instance\.
 For more information, see [Getting Started with the AWS Tools for Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-started.html) in the *AWS Tools for Windows PowerShell User Guide*\.
 + IAM users must have the permissions granted by the **AmazonS3ReadOnlyAccess** policy\.